 - 30 years - £76,122

-The big-hitting cricketers that hit sixes into the crowd often draw the most admiration, but it’s often the more conservative players that tend to accumulate the really big scores.
-Alastair Cooks’s 294 runs against India in 2011 (a modern-era record for an Englishman) is a great example.
+The big-hitting cricketers who hit sixes into the crowd often draw the most admiration, but it’s often the more conservative players that tend to accumulate the really big scores.
+Alastair Cooks’s 294 runs against India in 2011 (a modern era record for an Englishman) is a great example.
 His teammate and then captain Andrew Strauss recalled the key to the innings was: “Cook's ability to maintain concentration and play the same way throughout – he didn't really up the gears, he just kept batting in his usual non-fussy way."

-There is no guarantee that history will repeat itself, and we can’t rely on past performance, but various studies on the US market have shown that the chance of losing money on the broad stock market over a ten-year period is around 10% and based on history it falls away to zero for a multi-decade period.
+There is no guarantee that history will repeat itself, and we can’t rely on past performance as a guide, but various studies on the US market have shown that the chance of losing money on the broad stock market over a ten-year period is around 10% and based on history it falls away to zero for a multi-decade period.
 The biggest thing you can do to increase your chances of investment success is to extend your time horizon.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.

 What is compound interest and how does it work in real life?See more Insights